Gain access to personalized product screening, the best pricing, rewards, and more!

 Mud: Pastures soaked with mud provide the perfect breeding ground for flies because of the consistent moisture.

-Leaky Plumbing: Dripping water from sinks, pipes, faucets, garden hoses, and other plumbing in or around barn creates a moist environment for fly eggs.
+Leaky Plumbing: Dripping water from sinks, pipes, faucets, garden hoses, and other plumbing in or around the barn creates a moist environment for fly eggs.

 How to Control Flies in Barns

-Remove all animals from the barn before applying Flex 10-10 Insecticide and only return them when vapors, mists, and aerosols have dispersed, and the area has been thoroughly ventilated.
+Remove all animals from the barn before applying Flex 10-10 Insecticide, and only return them when vapors, mists, and aerosols have dispersed, and the area has been thoroughly ventilated.

 Step 1: Manage Manure

 Piles of manure in your barn or scattered droppings in the pasture are prime breeding sites for flies.
-Likewise, bedding material such as hay soaked with urine and other decaying organic matter helps to multiply fly populations.
+Likewise, bedding such as hay soaked with urine and other decaying organic matter helps multiply fly populations.

 Step 2: Control Moisture